-The Beneficiary Undertaking must submit a claim for reimbursement together with a Final Implementation Report, a copy of the report issued by the Service Provider, an updated Compliance Certificate/s issued by the Commissioner for Revenue (CfR) covering Income Tax, VAT and Final Settlement of Social Security Contributions compliance issued not earlier than one month from the date when respective claim for reimbursement is presented to IB.
+The Beneficiary Undertaking must submit a claim for reimbursement together with a Final Implementation Report, a signed scanned copy (.pdf) of the output resulting from the consultancy service as outlined in Section 2.1, an updated Compliance Certificate/s issued by the Commissioner for Revenue (CfR) covering Income Tax, VAT and Final Settlement of Social Security Contributions compliance issued not earlier than the date of completion of the supported action.
+A Financial Identification Form7 is to be submitted with the claim.

-The reimbursement request will only be processed when the IB is satisfied that the operation has been completed and is operational, it is in line with the GA and pertinent regulations, rules and guidelines, following rigorous monitoring and checks.
-Where IB deems necessary, the Beneficiary may be requested to present expert reports to substantiate the claim.
+The reimbursement request will only be processed when the IB is satisfied that the action has been implemented in line with the GA.

-Furthermore, the claim will be supported by a statement which must be signed and certified by a Certified Auditor, specifying that:
+The claim for reimbursement will be supported by a statement which must be signed and certified by a Certified Auditor, specifying that:

-- i.
-The expenditure claimed was actually incurred by the Undertaking and was not reimbursed or may be recoverable through other sources; - ii.
+- The expenditure to implement the action was actually incurred by the Undertaking and was not reimbursed or may be recoverable through other sources; - ii.
 The expenditure satisfies the conditions that are outlined in the Grant Agreement; - iii.
-The output (investment) is in place and set in operation within the duration of the operation period being the timelines outlined in the Grant Agreement; - iv.
+The output in the form of a report is completed within the duration of the project period being the timelines outlined in the grant agreement; - iv.
 The Beneficiary has ensured that any rules governing accumulation of aid have been respected.